dashpradeep99/docker-complete-tutorial/6-networking.md

 > **Tasks**:
 >
-> * Set up a key-value store
+> * Step1: Set up a key-value store
-> * Configure the engines with the key-value store
+> * Step2: Configure the engines to use key-value store
-> * Create an overlay network
+> * Step3: Create the "RED" overlay network
-> * Run containers on different hosts and connect them to the overlay network
+> * Step4: Run containers on the RED network
-> * Create another overlay network
+> * Step5: Create the "RED" overlay network
-> * Reconnecting Containers
+> * Step6: Cross-Network Communication
-> * Expose host ports in an overlay network.
+> * Step7: Reconnecting Containers

 # Get started with multi-host networking

-Background:
+**Background**:

 Before Docker 1.9, containers running on different hosts had to use the underlying host's TCP/IP stack to communicate between themsleves by mapping a host TCP/UDP port to a container TCP/UDP port.
 This architecture was limiting and unscalable.
 In version 1.9, Docker networking was revamped and a new native networking driver was introduced to enable multi-host networking.
-Mult-host networking enables containers residing on distinct hosts to communicate without relying on the host's TCP/IP stack.
+Multi-host networking enables containers residing on distinct hosts to communicate without relying on the host's TCP/IP stack.

 This lab uses an example to explain the basics of creating a mult-host network.
 Docker Engine supports this out-of-the-box through the `overlay`